Corporate social responsibility: Laws

-CSR/SRI is voluntary in Denmark, but if a company has no policy on this it must state its positioning on CSR in financial reports.
+CSR/SRI is voluntary in Denmark, but if a company has no policy on this, it must state its position on CSR in financial reports.

 In 1995, item S50K of the Income Tax Act of Mauritius mandated that companies registered in Mauritius pay 2% of their annual book profit to contribute to the social and environmental development of the country.
 In 2014, India also enacted a mandatory minimum CSR spending law.
 Under Companies Act, 2013, any company having a net worth of 500 crore or more or a turnover of 1,000 crore or a net profit of 5 crore must spend 2% of their net profits on CSR activities.
 The rules came into effect on 1 April 2014.

 The only mandatory CSR Act in the world thus far was passed by the Indian parliament in 2013 as Section 135 of the Companies Act.
 According to that bill, all firms with a net worth above 5 billion rupees (approx. $75 million), turnover over 10 billion rupees (approx. $150 million), or net profit over 50 million rupees (approx. $750,000) are required to spend at least 2% of their annual profits (averaged over three years).
 The Act requires that all businesses affected establish a CSR committee to oversee the spending.
-Before this law's passage, CSR laws applied only to public sector companies.
+Before this law was passed, CSR laws were applied only to public sector companies.

-Unlike global definitions of CSR which are in the triple bottom line, corporate citizenship, sustainable business, business responsibility, and closed-loop realm, in India CSR is a philanthropic activity.
+Unlike global definitions of CSR in the triple bottom line, corporate citizenship, sustainable business, business responsibility, and closed-loop realm, in India, CSR is a philanthropic activity.
 What has changed since formalizing it in 2014 is the shift in focus from institution building (schools, hospitals, etc.) to focus on community development.

 Crises and their consequences

 Crises have encouraged the adoption of CSR.
 The CERES principles were adopted following the 1989 Exxon Valdez incident.
 Other examples include the lead paint used by toymaker Mattel, which required the recall of millions of toys and caused the company to initiate new risk management and quality control processes.
-Magellan Metals was found responsible for lead contamination killing thousands of birds in Australia.
+Magellan Metals was found responsible for lead contamination, which killed thousands of birds in Australia.
 The company ceased business immediately and had to work with independent regulatory bodies to execute a cleanup.
-Odwalla experienced a crisis with sales dropping 90% and its stock price dropping 34% due to cases of E. coli.
+Odwalla experienced a crisis, with sales dropping 90% and its stock price dropping 34% due to cases of E. coli.
 The company recalled all apple or carrot juice products and introduced a new process called "flash pasteurization", as well as maintaining lines of communication constantly open with customers.

 National and regional approaches

 Corporations that employ CSR behaviors do not always behave consistently in all parts of the world.
-Conversely, a single behavior may not be considered ethical in all jurisdictions.
-E.g., some jurisdictions forbid women from driving, while others require women to be treated equally in employment decisions.
+Conversely, a single behavior may not be considered ethical in all jurisdictions, e.g., some jurisdictions forbid women from driving, while others require women to be treated equally in employment decisions.